Answered By: Francine May Last Updated: Apr 18, 2025 Views: 38

 - Critical evaluation: Retractions remind us to carefully evaluate research and understand how science corrects itself.

-For undergraduates: Always check if an article has been retracted—using unreliable research in your papers can lead to misleading arguments and lower your credibility.
+- For undergraduates: Using unreliable research in your papers can lead to misleading arguments and lower your credibility.
+If you are concerned, check to make sure your article has not been retracted.

-For researchers publishing: Citing a retracted article can weaken your research, and missing a retraction in your field may mean building on flawed or fraudulent findings.
+- For researchers: Citing a retracted article can weaken your research, and missing a retraction in your field may mean building on flawed or fraudulent findings.

 What we can learn from retractions